ga-wdi-boston/js-array-iteration-methods/README.md

 ## Introduction

-We'll explore the array methods that allow us to test and transform arrays writing less code.
+We'll look at the array methods that allow us to test and transform arrays more simply and consistently.

 ## Objectives